Balkan drought highlights years of farm neglect

-KALESIJA, Bosnia (Reuters) - As crops wilt and die in the Balkans, farmers struck down by a particularly harsh drought this year are ruing the region’s failure to upgrade irrigation networks and invest in a long-term agricultural strategy.
+KALESIJA, Bosnia, Aug 20 (Reuters) - As crops wilt and die in the Balkans, farmers struck down by a particularly harsh drought this year are rueing the region’s failure to upgrade irrigation networks and invest in a long-term agricultural strategy.

 Hot, dry weather in eastern and southern Europe has piled pressure on world grain markets already reeling from huge drought damage in the United States.